(Last updated 10/5/2018)

 Here are two versions of the spreadsheet to find the right ascension and declination of an object by comparison with three surrounding stars.
 The background to the calculations is described in chapter 11 of my book “Gauging the Solar System” and chapter 14 shows a lot of examples of their use.
 The book is available at

 The other input values consist of three lines for the three stars you have selected.
 For each star the input numbers are the x- and y- pixel coordinates on the photograph, measured from the top left-hand corner of the photograph, three numbers for right ascension in hours, minutes, and seconds, and three numbers for the declination in degrees, minutes, and seconds.
 The next line contains the pixel coordinates for the object to be located.
-I like to record the names of the stars and the object with the data, just to have it available later.
+I like to record the names of the stars and the object with the data, just to have them available later.
 Both of the spreadsheets contain input numbers for a particular example, Mars photographed on 5/20/2016.

-A small change was made to both spreadsheets on 2/11/2017.
+A small change was made to both spreadsheets on 5/10/2017.
 You probably won’t notice the difference but, if you downloaded the earlier versions you should upgrade them.